-During the year expenses were incurred in acquiring or disposing of investments classified as held at fair value through profit or loss.
-These have been expensed through capital reserves and are included within (losses)/gains on investments held at fair value through profit or loss in the Statement of Comprehensive Income.
+During the year expenses were incurred in acquiring or disposing of investments classified as fair value through profit or loss.
+These have been expensed through capital reserve and are included within gains/(losses) on investments held at fair value through profit or loss in the Statement of Comprehensive Income.